stephenderham/Excel_Project-Analysis/README.md

 # Introduction

+This repository showcases Excel-based projects that apply data analytics to real-world job market data.
+The focus is on building interactive dashboards and conducting analysis to uncover insights into salaries, roles, and in-demand skills within the data industry.

 ## Salary Dashboard
 #### An interactive Excel dashboard built to explore the data job market - [Project link here](Project_1_Dashboard)